Help Your Child do Better at Math - A 3-Step Plan for Parents

 Step 3 Develop A Healthy Mindset

-• Start with yourself and your partner - are you setting a good example?
-Throw away remarks like “I’m no good at math,” “I hated math at high school” etc are easily picked up by children, influencing their attitude to math.
+• Start with yourself - are you setting a good example?
+Throw-away remarks like “I’m not good at math,” “I hated math at school” etc are picked up by children and can have a big impact on their attitude.
 So show enthusiasm towards math - even if you need to fake it!

 • Build confidence - if your child is struggling and has lost some confidence, go back a few steps to the skills that they feel comfortable doing and build from there.

-• Praise for effort, not performance - it’s continued effort that is important.
+• Praise for effort, not performance - continued effort is the most important thing.
 Making mistakes isn’t bad, it’s a necessary part of the journey for every learner.
-Change “I can’t do it,” to “I can’t do it yet.”
+Change “I can’t do it,” to “I can’t do it yet.

-• Keep your child motivated - a key role (and challenge) for parents.
+• Keep your learners motivated - this is a key role (and challenge) for parents.
 Think more carrot, less stick.
 And consider getting other family members involved in the all-important encouragement.

 I'm Ged, Co-founder of Komodo, ex-mathematics teacher and dad.
 If you have any questions please get in touch.